 Oily fish such as salmon, fresh tuna, mackerel, sardines and herring are all recommended as vitamin D-rich foods and a healthy, balanced diet should always include two portions of fish each week – including one of oily fish.
 Egg yolks are another good source of vitamin D and are particularly useful for vegetarians who might not be getting it from other sources such as red meat and liver.
 A lot of breakfast cereals and also spreads are fortified with vitamin D, so it’s never a good idea to skip breakfast.

-For the time being, the Department of Health recommends that you take a daily supplement containing 10mcg of vitamin D throughout the year if you are frail or housebound, are in an institution such as a care home, or if you usually wear clothes that cover up most of your skin when outdoors.
-People with dark skin from African, African-Caribbean and South Asian backgrounds should also consider taking a daily supplement throughout the year.
+For the time being, the Department of Health recommends taking a daily supplement containing 10mcg of vitamin D over a yearly period if you are frail or housebound, live in a care home, or if you wear clothes that cover most of your skin when going outside.
+People with dark skin could also benefit from taking a daily supplement throughout the year.

 This article was written by Fiona Gilbert: Editor